 For any questions regarding the airport entry process, travelers should contact the Health Department at 939-592-5115 or email@example.com.

 YOUR EXPERIENCE IN PUERTO RICO DURRING COVID

 Okay now that you know how to get to Puerto Rico here is what you can expect during your stay.
 We still do not recommend traveling anywhere, including Puerto Rico, unless you are fully vaccinated or will be staying for over a week with a negative test prior to travel.

 There are a lot of amazing places and experiences to be had on this beautiful Caribbean island.
-Puerto Rico has a number of COVID Safety measures in place to ensure the safety of all the islands residents and visitors.
+Puerto Rico has a number of travel restrictions and COVID Safety measures in place to ensure the safety of all the islands residents and visitors.

-Travel Restrictions in Puerto Rico Updated as of July 5, 2021
+Puerto Rico Travel Restrictions Updated as of August 6, 2021

-- Fully Vaccinated people are exempt from masks in public places, both indoor and outdoor.
+- Fully Vaccinated people are exempt from masks in outdoor public places.
 The exceptions are for airports, all health related places like hospitals & dental offices and for children under the age of 12.